walze/waffles/docs/DEVELOPMENT.md

 After that start modifying the imported component in `src/button` and the changes will be automatically reflected in the **Workbench** preview.

-⚠️ When you're done, make sure to **NOT commit** `workbench/workbench.tsx` file and leave it pristine for other developers.
+ℹ️ When you're done, make sure to **NOT commit** `workbench/workbench.tsx` file and leave it pristine for other developers.

 ### Useful Commands for Local Components Development